rupeshtiwari/future-blogs/_posts/2022-08-06-azure-vpn-gateway-for-site-to-site-connection.md

 ## Azure VPN gateways

 A VPN gateway is a type of Virtual Network Gateway. `ExpressRoute` is another gateway type which is most efficient and costly.
 I will focus more on VPN gateway.
+If your organization uses Office 365.
+It wants to reduce traffic over the internet and send this traffic over a dedicated connection to Azure.
+Then ExpressRoute is the best choice.

 ![](https://i.imgur.com/LXoNdle.png){: .full}